 In connection with the F&G Distribution, FNF and F&G entered into a separation and distribution agreement, the Corporate Services Agreement, and other transaction agreements.
 The transaction agreements determine the allocation of assets, rights and liabilities between the companies and include indemnifications related to liabilities and obligations.
 The Corporate Services Agreement provides for the performance of certain services by us for the benefit of F&G for a limited period of time after the F&G Distribution.
 The reverse services agreement provides for the performance of certain services by F&G for the benefit of FNF for a limited period of time after the F&G Distribution.
-We will rely on F&G to satisfy its obligations under the transaction agreements, including its indemnification obligations, we could incur operational difficulties or losses.
+We will rely on F&G to satisfy its obligations under the transaction agreements.
+If F&G is unable to satisfy its obligations under the transaction agreements, including its indemnification obligations, we could incur operational difficulties or losses.